Google Downranks 65,000 Torrent Sites At The Urging Of The Entertainment Industry

 — Avinav Beloor (@avinavb) October 21, 2013

 John Mason from TheBestVPN has written extensively about the difficulty that would-be downloaders are experiencing when they try to find a reputable site.
-His best-of guide points out that it’s best to select a torrenting sites that’s remained online for five years or longer.
+His best-of guide points out that it’s best to select torrenting sites that have remained online for five years or longer.
 But the issue with this is that the majority of those sites are getting downranked.
 When people can’t easily find the bigger torrenting sites, they’re at risk of getting tricked into downloading malware.

 The entertainment industry cares about lost profits and isn’t focusing on the increased security risk that’s attached to punishing the most reputable torrenting sites.
-Arguments for and against this approach can be found all over the Internet, but the reality is that all torrenting sites provide consumers with pirated materials.
+Arguments for and against this approach can be found all over the internet, but the reality is that all torrenting sites provide consumers with pirated materials.
 We may no longer be hearing about huge anti-piracy lawsuits in most cases, but this doesn’t mean the entertainment industry has given up the fight.

 Recently, a video from the next season of Dr. Who was illegally leaked on Tapatalk.
-Inquisitr reports that BBC Studios has gotten a California Federal Court involved.
+Inquisitr reports that BBC Studios has gotten a California federal court involved.
 The company’s goal is to find out the leaker’s identity, and it’s fair to assume they plan to take legal action against the person responsible.

 First female Dr. Who in ‘time-travel’ brouhaha … .. as BBC takes court action in California to stop early leak of footage.https://t.co/zknNF7ClJE#DrWho #BBC #JodieWhittaker